mrozigor/website/data/pages/en_US/features.markdown

 Install Kanboard on your shared hosting platform, your preferred VPS provider, your Raspberry Pi or localhost.
 Deploy Kanboard with [Docker](/documentation/docker) or any cloud platform like [Heroku](/documentation/heroku).

-If you don't want to deal with technical details, we propose a [managed hosting service](/hosting).

 Super Easy Installation
 -----------------------